Eternite-0/Eternite-0/README.md

 🚀 About Me

 - 🔭 Working on: Dozen of projects in LLM fine-tuning, AI agents, and multimodal systems (check my repos for latest experiments!)
-- 🌱  Learning: Advancing skills in Python (PyTorch/TensorFlow), C++ (high-performance computing), Java (scalable backend), and cutting-edge LLM techniques (RAG, LoRA, RLHF)
+- 🌱  Learning: Advancing skills in Python (PyTorch/TensorFlow),  Java (scalable backend), and LLM techniques (RAG, LoRA, RLHF)
 - ⚡  Fun fact: "More fixing, more bugs" → But that's how we train better models! 🛠️🤖

 ###